Floor plan of the Musée

 This transparent pavilion with its glass walls, granite facing and rooftop garden was inaugurated in 1991.
 Concept by Cyril Simard, design by Dorval et Fortin architectes.
 The hub of the Musée, it is the central point connecting the other pavilions.

-This pavilion is designed by tis designed by OMA New York (Shohei Shigematsu, architect) and Provencher-Roy et Associés, architectes from Montreal.
+This pavilion is designed by OMA New York (Shohei Shigematsu, architect) and Provencher-Roy et Associés, architects from Montreal.
 The building is a powerful architectural statement covered entirely in glass, providing great transparency and bathed in natural light.